Myles Garrett Suspended Indefinitely, At The Very Least For The Remainder Of This Season

-Myles Garrett has been suspended indefinitely for his actions during Thursday night’s game against the Pittsburgh Steelers, at the very least through the end of the season and possibly longer, Yahoo Sports reports.
-Two other players involved in the fracas are also suspended.
+Myles Garrett has been indefinitely suspended for his actions during Thursday night’s game against the Pittsburgh Steelers.
+At the very least, the suspension will last through the end of the season and possibly longer, Yahoo Sports reports.
+Two other players involved in the fracas were also suspended.

 What Happened?